andresmunozit/node-js-application-development-lfw211/06_PACKAGES_AND_DEPENDENCIES/packages-and-dependencies.md

 ```

-The dependencies object have changed:
+The dependencies object has changed:
 ```json
 // 06_PACKAGES_AND_DEPENDENCIES/examples/my-package/package.json
 {